 Long-term Care Quality

-Turning to our last category, we gave this nursing home a grade of D for long-term care.
-This is the facility's least impressive category score.
-For residents looking for a permanent place to live as opposed to rehabilitation, long-term care grades are a key measure.
-In addition to assessing the amount of care provided by nurses aids and other staff, we looked at the number of residents vaccinated for pneumonia.
-This nursing home administered the vaccine to 97.90941 percent of its patients.
-To our surprise, this place also fared well at keeping its patients out of the hospital.
-It had only 0.02 hospitalizations per one thousand long-term resident days.
-Unfortunately, a few of its other scores in the category were not as favorable as these.
+Moving on to our final category, this facility really didn't fare well in this area either.
+Due to an abysmal grade of F in long-term care, this is just about as bad as it gets.
+For long-term care residents, the nursing home's primary objective is to maintain patients' quality of life and keep them safe.
+On top of considering the volume of care provided by nurses and other staff, we looked at the percentage of residents vaccinated against pneumonia.
+This nursing home vaccinated 98.281784 percent of its residents, which is more than the vast majority of nursing homes.
+To our surprise, this nursing home also keeps its patients out of the hospital.
+It had only 0.01 hospitalizations per 1,000 long-term resident days.
+Unfortunately, some of its other scores in the category were not as favorable as these.

 Rating Over Time